impostorsguides/impostorsguides.github.io/rbenv/part-2/2-y-content.md

 Here we check that if the user specifically sets their `RBENV_VERSION` env var to "system", the command will use that as the version name, **regardless** of whether or not Ruby is installed on the machine.

-This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L18){:target="_blank" rel="noopener"}.
+This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L18){:target="_blank" rel="noopener" }.
 We see that when the user's `RBENV_VERSION` env var is either empty or set to "system", the program just prints `system` and exits.

 ### When the user specifies `RBENV_VERSION`, but `version-name` has a hook